Tryout Process FAQ

 WHAT IF A PLAYER WANTS TO TRYOUT AT A DIFFERENT AGE LEVEL?

 If a parent signs the USA Hockey Play-up Waiver, the player can attempt to play on a team with a birth year one year older in age.
-Players cannot play up two years (i.e. a 2008 player can tryout for a 2007 Birth Year Team but not a 2006 Birth year or a 2005-06 Mixed Year team).
+Players cannot play up two years (i.e. a 2008 player can tryout for a 2007 Birth Year Team but not a 2006 Birth Year team).
+It is strongly encouraged that players only try out for their appropriate birth year team.

 In order to be considered, players must try out in both their own age level team and the old age level team.
 They will and must be evaluated against the skill of both levels for determination to be made of the appropriate team.
 The Board of Directors makes final decisions on placement.